NickCMoore/eldoria-text-adventure/TESTING.md

 # Code Validation

 Throughout the project, I conducted manual testing for code validation using PEP8 Validators.
 This involved actively checking the adherence of the Eldoria Text Adventure Game code to the PEP8 style guidelines.
-Understanding PEP8 Guidelines:

 I familiarised myself with the PEP8 style guidelines to ensure I had a clear understanding of the guidelines